 - Run full loads in the washing machine and dishwasher.
 A family of four washes about 300 loads per year.
 A full load uses less water – and energy - than two half loads.
 An average week that family will use 340 litres of water on laundry.

-- Water used to wash dishes, vegetables, you hands or for cooking can be saved to use to water plants.
+- Water used to wash dishes, vegetables, your hands, or for cooking can be saved to use to water plants.

 learn more at We Love Water